Peeling potatoes near-optimally in near-linear time: Probability for visibility

-We distinguish two cases: \begin{itemize} \item[1)] $y(a)y(b) \ge 0$ ($a$ and $b$ are on the same side of $s$). \item[2)] $y(a)y(b)<0$ ($a$ and $b$ are on the opposite sides of $s$). \end{itemize}
+We distinguish two cases: \begin{itemize} \item[1)] $y(a)y(b) > 0$ ($a$ and $b$ are on the same side of $s$). \item[2)] $y(a)y(b) < 0$ ($a$ and $b$ are on the opposite sides of $s$). \end{itemize}

 Let us first consider case 1).
+We assume that $y(a)>0$, the other case is symmetric.
 Refer to Figure~\ref{fig:probBound}a).
 We know that $a$ sees some point $s_a$ on $s$.
-With a shear transformation that preserves the area, we can assume that the segment $as_a$ is vertical.
+We may assume that $b$ does not lie on the segment $as_a$ as the event that $b$ lies on $as_a$ has zero probability.
 We know that $b$ sees some point $s_b$ on $s$.
-If $b$ sees $a$, we can choose $s_b$ so that $as_a$ and $bs_b$ share a common point (either the two segments intersect or $s_a = s_b$).
+We have a generalized polygon $Q=abs_bs_a$ (in which the sides $as_a$ and $bs_b$ may cross or some of the vertices may coincide) whose boundary is in $P$, and therefore the whole interior of $Q$ is also in $P$.
+Here we use that $P$ has no holes.
+If $b$ sees $a$, we can choose $s_b$ so that $as_a$ and $bs_b$ share a common point: indeed, if $as_a$ and $bs_b$ are disjoint, then the polygon $Q$ is simple and thus $b$ sees $s_a$, so we can set $s_b$ to $s_a$.
 Let $c$ be the common point of $as_a$ and $bs_b$.
-We have a generalized polygon $Q=abs_bs_a$ (two sides cross or one side has zero length) whose boundary is in $P$, and therefore the whole interior of $Q$ is also in $P$.
-Here we use that $P$ has no holes.
+By our assumptions, $y(c)<y(a)$.

 Let $h$ be a horizontal line through $b$ and let $a'$ be the intersection between $h$ and the segment $as_a$.
 The interior of $Q$ is made of two triangles, $abc$ and $s_a s_b c$, both contained in $P$ and thus each of them has area at most $A^*$.
+The triangle $s_a s_b c$ degenerates to a point if $s_a = s_b$.

-For the triangle $abc$, we have $|ac|\cdot |a'b|\le 2A^*$, which implies that
+For the triangle $abc$, we have $\area(abc) ~=~ \tfrac12 |a'b| \cdot (y(a)-y(c))$, which implies that